matchainjis/demo-website/README.md

 3. **Configure Front-End Environment**

-   Create a `.env` file in the `front-end` directory and add your MatchID AppID:
+   Modify the `.env` file in the `front-end` directory and add your MatchID AppID:
    ```bash
    REACT_APP_MATCHID_APP_ID=your_app_id_here
    ```